imattau/bookstr/docs/first_publish.md

 references it.
 This list event ensures your book appears in the library and in `BookListScreen`.
 Most clients will show the events in your profile or search results a few seconds after publication.

+## 5. Large Chapters

+Bookstr limits individual event content to `MAX_EVENT_SIZE` bytes (1000 by default).
+When a chapter is longer, `publishLongPost` slices the text into numbered parts.
+Each part shares a unique `d` tag and stores its position with a `part` index.
+The reader collects all events with the same `d` value and concatenates them before rendering so the full chapter is shown to the user.